Dr. Kajal Kapur

 Participated in a joint effort by the OUCC and Indiana Industrial Electric Consumers’ Council (INDIEC) to prepare Integrated Resource Planning guidelines for the State of Indiana.

 Directed a settlement process for the approval of Indianapolis Power and Light’s (IPL) conservation plan on behalf of the OUCC.
-The goal of the settlement process was to understand IPL’s residential, commercial and industrial programs to reach a reasonable agreement.
-The process included the planning, design implementation and marketing of these programs.
+The goal of the settlement process was to understand IPL’s residential, commercial, and industrial programs to reach a reasonable agreement.
+The process included the planning, design, implementation, and marketing of these programs.

 Analyzed PSI Energy’s proposed merger with Cincinnati Gas and Electric.
 Modeled the individual and joint resource plans of the two companies to determine the benefits of the merger.

 Studied Indianapolis Power and Light’s (IPL) Integrated Resource Plan.
 Examined the company’s demand and energy forecasting process.
-Analyzed the utility’s treatment of environmental externalities in its planning process, described methods for incorporating externalities in planning and recommended a feasible method.
+Analyzed the utility’s treatment of environmental externalities in its planning process, described methods for incorporating externalities in planning, and recommended a feasible method.

 Special Skills

-Knowledge of Hindi, Urdu, Punjabi.
+Knowledge of Hindi, Urdu, and Punjabi.

 Experience with Clean Energy pre-feasibility and feasibility study tools such as ProForm and RETScreen.